Hank O'Day: Managerial career

-O'Day's name was mentioned in connection with a major league managing vacancy as early as 1905.
+O'Day was connected with major league managing jobs as early as 1905.
 At that time, he said that he liked umpiring and that he was unsure whether he would accept a managing position even if an offer came to him.
 "I am not the least bit sure that I could better myself by giving up umpiring for a managerial job", O'Day said.

 Several years later, O'Day interrupted his umpiring career to manage major league clubs during two separate seasons.
 In 1912, he agreed to become the manager of the Cincinnati Reds.
 This move surprised the baseball world, as O'Day had not been mentioned as a possibility to take the job.
 The team started off the year winning 20 of its first 25 games, creating the possibility that the Reds would win the World Series under their new manager.
 The Reds did not hold on to their early hot streak, however, and finished the season with a 75–78 record under O'Day.
-He resigned after the 1912 season, as the team was negotiating a trade for Joe Tinker and rumors surfaced that Tinker might become manager.
+He resigned after the season, as the team was negotiating a trade for Joe Tinker and rumors surfaced that Tinker might become manager.
 In late 1912, O'Day was reported as saying that he would not return to umpiring, but he changed his mind by April and signed with the National League again.

 After umpiring in 1913, he managed for another year, taking over the Chicago Cubs ballclub after player-manager Johnny Evers was traded despite a third-place finish by the Cubs the previous year.
-He led the Cubs to a 78–76 record and a fourth-place finish; O'Day earned fourth-place finishes in both of his seasons as a manager.
-In December, the Cubs signed Roger Bresnahan to be their manager, effectively firing O'Day, who returned to being an umpire.
+O'Day led the Cubs to a 78–76 record and a fourth-place finish.
+He led teams to fourth-place finishes in both of his seasons as a manager.
+In December, the Cubs signed Roger Bresnahan to be their manager, replacing O'Day, who returned to being an umpire.